 Thinking that the ketogenic diet is expensive is a common misconception.
 It is true that a healthier lifestyle might translate into higher expenses but you can also follow this eating plan if you’re on a tight budget.
 All you have to do is learn certain tricks.
 This diet costs a lot less compared to other similar programs, including the Mediterranean diet.

-If you are a good planner, you will be able to follow the keto eating plan with only $5 per day.
+If you are a good planner, you will be able to follow the keto eating meal plan with only $5 per day.
 The secret is to plan ahead when it comes to your grocery list and prepare your own meals instead of buying ready-to-eat ones.

 Possible Side Effects

-Usually, the keto diet is totally safe for healthy individuals.
+Usually, the standard keto diet is totally safe for healthy individuals.
 However, it may be the cause of certain side effects that appear in your body’s adapting phase which is also known as the keto flu.
 This phase will only last a couple of days and it includes the following symptoms:

 - Sleep issues;